massimo299/inner-product-db/README.md

 #### **Noise parameter:**

-	A noise parameter is generated during encryption (one per each row) and query generation (one per each select parameter of the query) phase to add noise to the query resulsts.
-The noise parameter denotes the size of the interval from which  the noise parameter is picked.
+	Random noise is added to ciphertexts during encryption (one per each row) and to tokens during token generation (one per each select parameter of the query).
-    If the two random parameters match, the query returns that row even if the where parameters aren't satisfied.
+    If a token and an encrypted row have the same noise then the query has success even if the rows would not have been selected by the query.
+The noise parameter denotes the size of the interval from which  the random noise is picked.